 “The settlement in this matter demonstrates the excellent results achieved through the combined efforts of federal agencies to uncover and forcefully respond to procurement fraud that unconscionably deprives legitimate small businesses of important procurement opportunities,” said the Small Business Administration’s General Counsel, Peggy Delinois Hamilton.
 “The federal government is strongly committed to identifying and aggressively pursuing instances of fraud perpetrated by those participating in SBA’s procurement programs.
 We commend the hard work of all those in law enforcement who successfully prosecuted this case.”

-The case began in May 2019, when a whistleblower, a company known as Fox Unlimited Enterprises, LLP, filed a qui tam complaint under seal in the U.S. District Court for the Northern District of New York.
+According to court documents, the case began in May 2019, when a whistleblower, a company known as Fox Unlimited Enterprises, LLP, filed a qui tam complaint under seal in the U.S. District Court for the Northern District of New York.
 When a whistleblower, or “relator,” files a qui tam complaint, the False Claims Act requires the United States to investigate the allegations and elect whether to intervene and take over the action or to decline to intervene and allow the relator to go forward with the litigation on behalf of the United States.
 The relator is generally able to then share in any recovery.
-In this case, the United States intervened in the action in December 2021, and subsequently reached this settlement.
-Pursuant to the Settlement Agreement, the relator will receive $10,912,500 of the settlement amount paid by TriMark.
+In this case, according to court documents, the United States intervened in the action in December 2021, and reached this settlement following the United States’ intervention.
+Pursuant to the settlement agreement, the relator will receive $10,912,500 of the settlement amount paid by TriMark.